defn/dev/m/c/README.md

 k apply -f ../e/HOSTNAME-cluster.yaml
 ?? app sync /cluster
-?? delete external-secrets-operator pod for irsa - detect when irsa pods haven't been mutated by irsa controller ?? make identity provider - this should be automated
+?? delete external-secrets-operator pod for irsa - detect when irsa pods haven't been mutated by irsa controller ?? delete karpenter pod for irsa - detect when irsa pods haven't been mutated by irsa controller ?? make identity provider - this should be automated ?? argocd password is not set, patched make last
 ```